-- the Protection of Freedoms Act 2012 required local authorities to get approval from the Magistrates Court for any proposed surveillance; and - the threshold for the level of crime being investigated was raised to include only 'serious crime' (as defined). - 2.4 The regime is overseen by the Investigatory Powers Commissioner's Office, and includes inspections of organisations by an Inspector appointed by the Commissioner, usually about every three years. - 2.5 Any organisation which has investigatory powers under RIPA is required to have in place a Policy governing all aspects of the regime, including the need for updating and officer training, regardless of whether the powers are exercised.
+- the Protection of Freedoms Act 2012 required local authorities to get approval from the Magistrates Court for any proposed surveillance; and - the threshold for the level of crime being investigated was raised to include only 'serious crime' (as defined). - 2.4 Any organisation which has investigatory powers under RIPA is required to have in place a Policy governing all aspects of the regime, including the need for updating and officer training, regardless of whether the powers are exercised.
 The Council's Policy is regularly updated to comply with any changes in the legislation, guidance and codes of practice which apply to the regime.
-Changes are notified to the Council by an external RIPA expert, who also provides training and advice on RIPA issues. - 2.6 From the outset, the Council's use of RIPA powers was always low.
+Changes are notified to the Council by an external RIPA expert, who also provides training and advice on RIPA issues. - 2.5 Historically the Council's use of RIPA powers was always low.
 There were a number of reasons for this: A rigid process has to be followed to establish that a proposed surveillance activity is both "necessary" and "proportionate"; a senior officer has to evaluate the proposal against a number of criteria and would then have to be referred to the Magistrates Court to be confirmed.
-If approved, there would have been major resource implications for any authorised surveillance to have been undertaken. - 2.7 Since the changes introduced in 2012 as described in 2.3 above, the Council has not exercised its powers under RIPA.
-The Surveillance Commissioner has noted that in recent years authorities like ours have granted far fewer RIPA authorisations and some have granted none at all. - 2.8 In light of the low level of RIPA activity, in 2018 rather than carrying out a physical inspection an inspector on behalf of the Surveillance Commissioner conducted a remote light touch review.
-This was followed in January 2022 by a video and desk-top based inspection. - 2.9 The January 2022 inspection resulted in recommendations to alter the wording of three aspects of the policy to make it clearer and the necessary alterations were subsequently made to the policy by officers.
-Overall, the outcome was that the Council was operating a robust policy and the continuation of remote inspections in the future was endorsed.
+If approved, there would have been major resource implications for any authorised surveillance to have been undertaken. - 2.6 Since the changes introduced in 2012 as described in 2.3 above, the Council has not exercised its powers under RIPA.
+The Surveillance Commissioner has noted that in recent years authorities like ours have granted far fewer RIPA authorisations and some have granted none at all. - 2.7 The regime is overseen by the Investigatory Powers Commissioner's Office ("IPCO"), and includes inspections of organisations by an Inspector appointed by the Commissioner, usually about every three years.
+Whilst traditionally these inspections took place in person, the IPCO has now moved to a more light touch approach of conducting the inspections remotely. - 2.8 Following on from the previous inspection in January 2022, in April 2025 the Council was notified that an inspection was due to take place and requested to submit data and records to the inspector appointed by the IPCO.
+As in 2022, the inspection was carried out remotely consisting of a desk top exercise based on data submitted by officers with conversations with the inspector as required. - 2.9 The only follow up issue identified was some updating in relation to the Council's RIPA policy.
+A review of the policy has since been completed by officers and version 8.6 of the RIPA policy listed as a background paper to this report.
+As set out in recommendation 1.1 Members are being asked to endorse the updated policy.